Panasonic FZ1000 vs FZ330

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ1000 and Panasonic Lumix DMC-FZ330 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the FZ1000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the FZ1000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ1000 and FZ330 can be found, respectively, in the Panasonic FZ1000 Manual (free pdf) or the online Panasonic FZ330 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ1000 and the Panasonic FZ330?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.